JaapSuter/jaapsuter.github.com/_posts/2009-11-28-ad-brutus-vis-moore.markdown

 ---
 layout: post
 title: "Ad Brutus Vis Moore"
-subtitle: "The one with the most computing power needs the least intelligence."
 ---

-# {{ page.title }}

 ### Michael
 I suspect that we'll see AI more or less when it's inevitable.